the8thbit/anki/documentation/deletion.md

 This is the simplest case.
 If you select a card in the browser, or is reviewing a card, and you decide to delete it, you'll delete the entire note.
 This is also what occurs if you delete a note type.

-There is nothing else to say about it.
+(Note that if you have in your collection a note whose note type is unkwown, or with a wrong number of field, or which has no card, it will also be silently deleted during a database check.)

 ## Deleting cards
 Here are the following way to delete a card.
-* deleting a card type (this can not be done if this is the card type of the only card of a note)
-* deleting empty cards
 * deleting a deck
 * deletion requested by a synchronization.